icaruseu/momca-docker/README.md

 sudo docker-compose -f docker-compose.dev.yml up -d
 ```

-The source code and data will be accessible on the host system if the following folders are manually created next to the docker-compose file.
+The source code and data will be accessible on the host system in the _dev_ fonder next to the compose file.

-- dev/data
-- dev/src

 MOM-CA will be available at the following url: _localhost:8080/mom/home_